In this article, you will learn:

 Why Do Java Applications Start So Slowly?

-Java applications are highly flexible at runtime, allowing classes to be dynamically loaded and unloaded.
-The dynamic compilation, optimization, and de-optimization make Java programs as fast as C code (or faster), and reflection makes frameworks like Jakarta EE, Spring Boot, Quarkus, Helidon, Micronaut, etc., possible in the first place.
+Java applications are extremely flexible at run time.
+Classes can be loaded and unloaded dynamically.
+Dynamic compilation, optimization, and deoptimization make Java programs as fast as C code – or faster.
+And reflection is what makes frameworks like Jakarta EE, Spring Boot, Quarkus, Helidon, and Micronaut possible in the first place.

 But these advantages come at a price: